reeynier/reeynier.github.io/_posts/2020-11-12-two-sum-input-array-is-sorted.md

 similar: [ Two Sum ]
 featured: false
 hidden: false
-excerpt: Given an array of integers **nums** sorted in ascending order, and an integer **target**, return indices of the two numbers such that they add up to target.
+excerpt: LeetCode 167.
+Given an array of integers **nums** sorted in ascending order, and an integer **target**, return indices of the two numbers such that they add up to target.
 ---

 <br />

 ## Description

+LeetCode Problem 167.
 Given an array of integers **nums** sorted in ascending order, and an integer **target**, return indices of the two numbers such that they add up to target.

 Example:
 ```